-We’ve been blessed with a mini heat wave and whilst most of us know what to do to cope with the rising temperatures, we need to remember to help our pets.
-Do you know how to keep your pet cool?
+We’ve been blessed with a mini heat wave and whilst most of us know what to do to help ourselves and our kids cope with the rising temperatures, we need to remember to help our pets.
+Do you know how to help your dog cope with the heat?

 Every summer there are reports of dogs who die because their owners thoughtlessly left them in cars in the heat of the day.